consert/simple-mailer/README.md

             "latitude": float,
             "longitude": float
           },
-        "user": "string"|null (if anonymous)
+        "user": "string"
-        "mailto": "user@exaplme.com",
+        "serial_number": "string",
         "alias": "string",
         "uuid": "string"
         "mac": "string"
     }
-If the anonymous key is used, this means the post request was made through the [PPCG](https://vm15.openstack.puas.gr) Privacy Protection Communication Gateway
+If the anonymous key is used the fields "user", "alias", "serial_number", "uuid", "location" and "mac" are empty strings.

 Libraries used for mail: